 The festival gained a large audience from around the world

 The festival attracted a substantial audience both internationally and domestically.
-Abroad the festival was most popular in Taiwan largely due to Small Island Big Song, as their participation at the festival was featured prominently in the Taiwanese media.
+Abroad the festival was most popular in Taiwan, a province of China, largely due to Small Island Big Song, as their participation at the festival was featured prominently in the media.
 In total, audience joined in from nearly 40 countries.
-In addition to Taiwan, visitors tuned in from Germany, Sweden, Japan, Malawi and the United States, among other countries.
+Visitors tuned in from Germany, Sweden, Japan, Malawi and the United States, among other countries.
 Domestically visitors tuned in from all over the country.

 More information and details about the audience’s opinions, programme favourites and activities will be gained from an audience survey in early fall of 2021.

 You can also revisit the festival spirit through the festival’s social media channels or the Flickr photo gallery.
 The images can be freely used by the media in articles and coverage related to the festival.
 Please remember to include the photographer’s name if you use these images.

 Next year World Village Festival will be organized on 28–29 May 2022 in the Suvilahti area of Helsinki.
 Exhibitor signup and applications for the programme will open in November 2021.

 The event is organized by Finnish Development NGOs Fingo, which is an umbrella organization for approximately 300 development organizations.
 The main partners of the festival are the Helsinki Federation of Parishes, Ministry of Environment, Ministry for Foreign Affairs, European Commission Representation in Finland, European Parliament Liaison Office in Finland and Maailman Kuvalehti -magazine.

 Nelli Korpi, Communications Manager, firstname.lastname@example.org, +358 50 317 6698